catherineisonline/all-projects-directory/README.md

 - <a href="https://github.com/catherineisonline/QR-code-component-frontendmentor">QR code block<a/> - QR code component made with HTML & CSS

 ## R <a id="r"></a>
-- <a href="https://github.com/catherineisonline/reviews-slider-block-js">Reviews slider<a/> - reviews slider made with HTML, CSS & Vanilla JavaScript
+- [PUBLIC ARCHIVE] <a href="https://github.com/catherineisonline/reviews-slider-block-js">Reviews slider<a/> - reviews slider made with HTML, CSS & Vanilla JavaScript

 ## S <a id="s"></a>
 - <a href="https://github.com/catherineisonline/intro-component-with-sign-up-form-frontendmentor">Sign-up form<a/> - sign-up form with input validation with HTML, CSS & Vanilla JavaScript